 #6 Eat real food.
-Driving up to a window for your meals, downing soda, consuming protein snack bars full of chemicals, genetically modified soy and hydrogenated fats, or eating cereal from a box is not real food.
-The cardboard box is probably more nutritious!
+Driving up to a window for your meals, downing soda, consuming protein snack bars full of chemicals, genetically modified soy and hydrogenated fats, or eating boxed cereal is not real food.
 Specifically, avoid wheat, gluten, grains, sugar, artificial sweeteners, processed, packaged and fake foods.
-Manage portion sizes and include plenty of protein and non-starchy, fibrous veggies at every meal.
+Manage portion sizes and include plenty of protein and non-starchy, fibrous veggies and leafy greens at every meal.
 Always eat breakfast.
 Practice being mindful and present during meal time.

 Society is fat-phobic and has been brainwashed that consuming a low-fat or non-fat diet is conducive for optimal health and fat loss.
 Many still hold a belief and assume synthetic frankenfats such as margarine (full of plastics and chemicals) or vegetable oils are healthier options.
 Nothing could be further from the truth.
 All fats are not created equal.
-Healthy fats are essential for hormone production, a healthy immune system, optimal brain function, your skin and hair, and, of course, fat loss.
+Healthy fats are essential for hormone production, a healthy immune system, optimal brain function, youthful-looking skin, healthy hair, and, of course, fat loss.

 #7 Move Your Body!
 There’s an effective way to exercise and an inefficient way to exercise for fat loss.
 Are your workouts solely focused on steady-state cardio sessions that burn muscle and disrupt your hormones?
 Or, maybe you’re someone that has been doing the same old exercise program month after month expecting a different result.
 Resistance training with heavy weights and interval exercise programs are the solution if you want to change your body, feel better, look younger than your real age, lower body fat AND keep your hormones balanced.
 The 12-week exercise program found in Fat Loss Revolution delivers just that and will surely melt fat.